RaghvendraSinghA/concepts/technical_papers/solid_tech_paper.md

 ---

-## Understanding High-Level and Low-Level Modules

-Consider a user registration system.
+Let's say we have a user registration system.

 The high-level business logic: